'Let there be some cacophony': HC junks PIL on noise during IPL

-The Bombay high court on Monday dismissed a public interest litigation alleging violation of noise pollution norms during Indian Premier League matches, saying let there be some cacophony in society as people are bound to cheer and shout during cricket matches.
+The Bombay High Court, on Monday, dismissed a Public interest litigation alleging violation of noise pollution norms during IPL matches, saying let there be some cacophony in society as people are bound to cheer and shout during cricket matches.

-Kapil Soni, an advocate, filed the PIL in 2014, alleging that during the IPL matches held in 2013 at Mumbai's Wankhede stadium and Pune's Subrata Roy Sahara stadium, the noise pollution norms and regulations were violated.
+Kapil Soni, an advocate, filed the public interest litigation (PIL) in 2014, alleging that during the IPL matches held in 2013 at Mumbai's Wankhede stadium and Pune's Subrata Roy Sahara stadium, the noise pollution norms and regulations were violated.

-Hence, he demanded that legal action be initiated against the Board of Control for Cricket in India and the Maharashtra Cricket Association and heavy penalty be imposed.
+Hence, he demanded that legal action be initiated against the Board of Control for Cricket in India (BCCI) and the Maharashtra Cricket Association (MCA) and heavy penalty be imposed.

-According to the petition, during the 2013 IPL, the matches held in Pune and Mumbai began at 8 pm and went on till midnight, including the prize distribution ceremony.
+According to the petition, during the 2013 Indian Premier League (IPL), the matches held in Pune and Mumbai began at 8 pm and went on till midnight, including the prize distribution ceremony.

 A division bench of Chief Justice Pradeep Nandrajog and Justice N M Jamdar said on Monday that during cricket matches, when a player hits a boundary or a sixer or when a wicket is taken, people are bound to cheer and shout.